mozilla/policy-templates/README.md

 If this policy is not configured, tracking protection is not enabled by default in the browser, but it is enabled by default in private browsing and the user can change it.

-If Value is set to false, tracking protection is disabled and locked in both the browser and private browsing.
+If value is set to false, tracking protection is disabled and locked in both the regular browser and private browsing.

-If Value is set to true, tracking protection is enabled by default in both the browser and private browsing and you can choose set the Locked value if you want to prevent the user from changing it.
+If value is set to true, tracking protection is enabled by default in both the regular browser and private browsing.

+You can choose to set the Locked value if you want to prevent the user from changing it.
 ```
 {
   "policies": {